Bhumi Pujan: Why PM Modi’s inner security ring will have cops who recovered from COVID-19

 Kumar said that he had written to the UP DGP, Hitesh Chandra Awasthy on July 29 and made a special request that around 150 UP police personnel who had contracted the disease and recovered by July 25 make their way to Ayodhya.

 The request was allowed immediately.
 I had the entire list of those who had been impacted by COVID-19 and the ADG (Law and Order) okayed the request.
 Kumar said that 150 personnel were not enough to protect the PM in such a high profile event.
-He however added that the larger security detail would comprise 400 personnel who have tested negative for COVID-19 in the past 48 hours and then been isolated.
+He, however, added that the larger security detail would comprise 400 personnel who have tested negative for COVID-19 in the past 48 hours and then been isolated.